Prevention and Reporting of Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 In compliance with Title IX of the Education Amendments of 1972, SUNY Orange is committed to sexual assault prevention and provides workshops, prevention information programs, and linkage to direct services and resources in the area.
 Our Title IX Coordinators are Wendy Holmes (845) 341-4662 and Madeline Torres-Diaz (845) 341-4407.

 The Student Handbook contains more detailed information regarding students rights, responsibilities, confidentiality, grievance procedure, and code of student conduct relative to this issue.

-If you have experienced sexual assault or sexual misconduct:
+If you have experienced sexual assault, domestic violence, dating violence, or stalking: